-(a) Has been developed with input from consumer and worker representatives; and

-(b) Requires comprehensive instruction by qualified instructors.

-(((5+))) (6) Individual providers under RCW 74.39A.270 shall be compensated for training time required by this section.

-$((\frac{(+6)}{(+6)}))(\frac{7}{(+6)})$ If a pandemic, natural disaster, or other declared state of emergency impacts the ability of long-term $% \left(1\right) =\left(1\right) \left(1\right) \left($ care workers to complete training as required by this section, the department may adopt rules to allow long-term care workers additional time to complete the training requirements.

-- (a) Rules adopted under this subsection $((\frac{(+6)}{(+6)}))$ are effective until the termination of the pandemic, natural disaster, or other declared state of emergency or until the department determines that all long-term care workers who were unable to complete the training required in this section have had adequate access to complete the required training, whichever is later.
-Once the department determines a rule adopted under this subsection $((\frac{6}{}))$ is no longer necessary, it must repeal the rule under RCW 34.05.353. - (b) Within 12 months of the termination of the pandemic, natural disaster, or other declared state of emergency, the department shall conduct a review compliance with subsection of training (1) of this section and provide the legislature with a - $((\frac{7}{}))$ Me department of health shall adopt rules to implement subsection (1) of this section. - $((\frac{8}{(8)}))$ The department shall adopt rules to implement subsection (2) of this section.

-Sec.
-4. RCW 74.39A.341 and 2023 c 424 s 6 are each amended to read as follows:

-- (1) All long-term care workers shall complete ((twelve))12 hours of continuing education training in advanced training topics each year.
-This requirement applies beginning July 1, 2012. - (2) Completion of continuing education as required in this section is a prerequisite to maintaining home care aide certification under chapter 18.88B RCW. - (3) Unless voluntarily certified as a home care aide under chapter 18.88B RCW, subsection (1) of this section does not apply to: - (a) An individual provider caring only for his or her biological, step, or adoptive child; - (b) ((An individual provider caring only for the individual provider's sibling, aunt, uncle, cousin, niece, nephew, grandparent, or grandchild, including when related by marriage or domestic partnership; - (c))) Registered nurses and licensed practical nurses licensed under chapter 18.79 RCW; - (((d)))(c) Before January 1, 2016, a long-term care worker employed by community residential service business; - $((\frac{(e)}{(e)}))$ (d) A person working as provides individual provider who ((twenty))20 hours or less of care for one person in any calendar month; - $((\frac{f}{f}))$ (e) A person working as individual provider who only provides respite services and works less than ((three hundred))300 hours in any calendar year; or - $((\frac{g}{g}))$ (f) A person whose certificate has been expired for less than five years who seeks to restore the certificate to active status.
-The person does not need to complete continuing education requirements in order for their certificate to be restored to active status.
-Subsection (1) of this section applies to persons once the certificate has been restored to active status, beginning on the date certificate is restored to active status.
+- (a) Has been developed with input from consumer and worker representatives; and - (b) Requires comprehensive instruction by qualified instructors. - $((\frac{(5)}{(5)}))$ [6] Individual providers under RCW 74.39A.270 shall be compensated for training time required by this section. - (((6+)))(7) If a pandemic, natural disaster, or other declared state of emergency impacts the ability of long-term care workers to complete training as required by this section, the department may adopt rules to allow long-term care workers additional time to complete the training requirements. - (a) Rules adopted under this subsection $((\frac{(+6)}{-}))$ are effective until the termination of the pandemic, natural disaster, or other declared state of emergency or until the department determines that all long-term care workers who were unable to complete the training required in this section have had adequate access to complete the required training, whichever is later.
+Once the department determines a rule adopted under this subsection $((\frac{(6)}{}))$ is no longer necessary, it must repeal the rule under RCW 34.05.353. - (b) Within 12 months of the termination of the pandemic, natural disaster, or other declared state of emergency, the department shall conduct a review of training compliance with subsection (1) of this section and provide the legislature with a - $((\frac{7}{1}))$ (8) The department of health shall adopt rules to implement subsection (1) of this section. - (((+8)))(9) The department shall adopt rules to implement subsection (2) of this section. - Sec.
+4. RCW 74.39A.341 and 2023 c 424 s 6 are each amended to read as follows: - (1) All long-term care workers shall complete ((twelve))12 hours of continuing education training in advanced training topics each year.
+This requirement applies beginning July 1, 2012. - (2) Completion of continuing education as required in this section is a prerequisite to maintaining home care aide certification under chapter 18.88B RCW. - (3) Unless voluntarily certified as home care aide under chapter 18.88B RCW, subsection (1) of this section does not apply to: - (a) An individual provider caring only for his or her biological, step, or adoptive child; - (b) ((An individual provider caring only for the individual provider's sibling, aunt, uncle, cousin, niece, nephew, grandparent, or grandchild, including when related by marriage or domestic partnership; - (e))) Registered nurses and licensed practical nurses licensed under chapter 18.79 RCW; - (((d)))(c) Before January 1, 2016, a long-term care worker employed by community residential service business; - $((\frac{(e)}{(e)}))$ A person working as an individual provider who provides